 The HKU-Pasteur Research Pole (HKU-PRP) is a joint laboratory, established by The University of Hong Kong (HKU) and the Institut Pasteur (IP), under the School of Public Health (SPH) of the Li Ka Shing Faculty of Medicine of the University of Hong Kong.
-HKU-PRP aims to confront the challenges posed by viral infections by developing research and education programs that willcontribute to providing solutions to mitigate the impact of infectious diseases.
+HKU-PRP aims to confront the challenges posed by microbes by developing research and education programs that willcontribute to mitigate the impact of infectious diseases.

-These methods have been shared with over 100 laboratories around the world at no cost and without any restrictions due to intellectual property.
-We have contributed to filling knowledge gaps on the biology of SARS-CoV-2 by producing data on the stability of the virus in the environment, developing experimental animal models, and probing the systems biology of the host response to this novel pathogen.
+We have contributed to filling knowledge gaps on the biology of SARS-CoV-2 by producing data on sero-epidemiology, immune response in adults and children, developing experimental animal models, and probing the systems biology of the host response to this novel pathogen.

-In collaboration with the Department of Engineering at HKU, we have been able to demonstrate that surveillance of sewage waters with sensitive molecular tests could provide early warning of COVID-19 outbreaks, reflecting the overall spread of virus in the community.
-HKU-PRP has published over 50 papers since January 2020.
+The demonstration that surveillance of sewage waters with sensitive molecular tests could provide early warning of COVID-19 outbreaks, in collaboration with the Department of Engineering at HKU has received the Gold Medal at the 2021 Inventions Geneva Evaluation Days.
+HKU-Pasteur has published over 60 papers since January 2021.

-The new PIC Labelling Programme will ensure that, in an increasingly competitive environment, the “Institut Pasteur” excellence will be recognised as best-in-class for research and training, attracting students and researchers, as well as laboratory technicians and health professionals.
+The new PIC Labelling Program will ensure that, in an increasingly competitive environment, the “Institut Pasteur” excellence will be recognized as best-in-class for research and training, attracting students and researchers, as well as laboratory technicians and health professionals.

 We have developed a strong identity to promote the missions of HKU, IP and the Institut Pasteur International Network, through research, teaching and public health activities.
-Malik Peiris has retired as Co-Director after 14 years to become the Managing Director of the Center for Immunology & Infection (C2I), the new collaborative project of HKU and the Institut Pasteur funded with a major grant from the Innovation & Technology Commission.
+We have opened the Center for Immunology & Infection (C2i), the new collaborative project of HKU and the Institut Pasteur, funded with a major grant from the Innovation & Technology Commission.